Did your customers, vendors and employees hear about your company news from the media?

 Timing is important.
 Consider telling your close constituencies important news a day or more before it’s publicly released.
 That means you’ll need to prepare those announcements earlier and, if regular mail is being used to tell vendors and customers, the mail delivery schedule needs to be known.
 Some contacts may warrant a personal phone call.
 If the news relates to a company sale or acquisition, make sure the deal is finalized before sharing the news.

 If the news is sensitive, monitor social media to determine whether anyone has leaked the story, and whether they’ve commented on it negatively.

-Once your news is public, make sure you promote it via your company’s social media accounts, including your company LinkedIn page, your company’s Google+ and Facebook pages, your Twitter account and any other social media you use – all with links back to the full announcement on your website.
+Once your news is public, make sure you promote it via your company’s social media accounts, including your company LinkedIn page, your company’s Facebook page, your Twitter account and any other social media you use – all with links back to the full announcement on your website.

 How you handle news announcement previews should be part of your strategic public relations plan.
 That will provide the guidance to ensure the right steps are taken in the right order for the right reasons.

 The team at PKI Digital Marketing can help you create a strategic public relations plan, and then manage your company’s public relations for the maximum benefit.
 Contact David Niles to learn more.